-The Best Stores to Buy Vintage Clothing Online In The UK
+The Best Places To Buy Vintage Clothing Online In The UK

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 On the hunt for retro or vintage items for your wardrobe?
-Let me make it easy for you, by showing you the best stores to buy vintage clothing online.
+Let me make it easy for you, by showing you the best places to buy vintage clothing online in the UK.

-With an increasing understanding of what’s wrong with fast fashion, it’s not surprising that many of us are turning to vintage clothing as a way to make our wardrobes more sustainable.
+With an increasing understanding of the problems with fast fashion, it’s not surprising that many of us are turning to vintage clothing as a way to make our wardrobes more sustainable.

 However, shopping online for vintage clothing can be a tricky business.
 It can be tough to find exactly what you want.
 And then there is also the worry that there might be something wrong with an item.
 Or worse, that your item arrives and it has that dreaded vintage musk to it.
 Then you are stuck with it.

-Thankfully there are a wide range of vintage shops and stores online, that make vintage clothes shopping a breeze.
+Thankfully there is a wide range of vintage shops and stores online out there, that make vintage clothes shopping a breeze.

 If you are looking for vintage clothing with a charitable aspect, then you will be pleased to hear that Oxfam Online has a dedicated vintage clothing section.